September 2018 Homepage

 Military Junta in Thailand Promises

-Elections While Consolidating Its Power
+Elections While Consolidating Power

 Ever since Thailand's last military coup in 2014, the ruling junta has promised elections, only to repeatedly postpone them.
 But Thai Ambassador Virachai Plasai urges patience for his Southeast Asian nation as it looks for the "sweet spot" in adapting democracy to Thai culture.
 Read More